MicrosoftDocs/azure-devops-docs/docs/user-guide/code-with-git.md

 ### The code is in my (or my organization's) Azure Repos Git repo

-If the code is in your (or your organization's) Azure Repo, you can clone the Git repo to your local computer and start working with it by jumping down to [Clone the repo](#clone-the-repo-to-your-computer).
+If the code is in your (or your organization's) Azure Repos, you can clone the Git repo to your local computer and start working with it by jumping down to [Clone the repo](#clone-the-repo-to-your-computer).

 ### The code is in another Git repo